On persistence properties in weighted spaces for solutions of the fractional Korteweg-de Vries equation: Introduction

-\begin{remark} \begin{itemize} \item[(a)] Setting $1\leq \alpha <2$, the decay rates displayed in Theorem \ref{Theowellpos} coincide with those obtained for the Benjamin-Ono equation in \cite[Theorem 1]{FonPO} and the dispersion generalized Benjamin-Ono equation in \cite[Theorem 1.1]{FLinaPioncedGBO}. \item[(b)] The results in Theorem \ref{Theowellpos} (i) and (iii) are still true for regularity $s>\max\{1,r\alpha\}$ provided that there exists a local (or global) theory for the IVP \eqref{BDBO} in $H^s(\mathbb{R})$, for which the solutions generated are in the class \eqref{classofsolu}.
+\item[(b)] The results in Theorem \ref{Theowellpos} (i) and (iii) are still true for regularity $s>\max\{1,r\alpha\}$ provided that there exists a local (or global) theory for the IVP \eqref{BDBO} in $H^s(\mathbb{R})$, for which the solutions generated are in the class \eqref{classofsolu}.
 This last condition is fundamental to apply techniques based on energy methods. \item[(c)] The proof of Theorem \ref{Theowellpos} (ii) for $r=1/2$ requires the assumption $\mathcal{H}u_0 \in L^2(|x|\, dx)$.
 Since this is not true in general (as the weight $|x|$ does not satisfy the $A_2(\mathbb{R})$ condition), we have introduced the spaces $HZ_{s,1/2}(\mathbb{R})$.
 Also, notice that for $u_0 \in Z_{s,1/2}(\mathbb{R})$ the condition $\widehat{u_0}(0)=0$ does not make sense in general too. \item[(d)] For the case $0<\alpha<1$, our conclusion in Theorem \ref{Theowellpos} (i) satisfies the condition $s\geq \alpha r$ when

 and Theorem \ref{Theowellpos} (iii) for those cases where

 As a consequence, there still remains to determine whether the persistence (or well-posedness) in $Z_{s,r}(\mathbb{R})$ and $\dot{Z}_{s,r}(\mathbb{R})$ could be extended to match the regularity and decay condition $s\geq \alpha r$, for those parameters $0<\alpha<1$ and $0<r<5/2+\alpha$ not satisfying the restrictions \eqref{condiregdec1} and \eqref{condiregdec2}.